triton-inference-server/server/docs/model_repository.rst

 Model Repository
 ================

-The TensorRT Inference Server accesses models from one or more locally accessible file paths, from Google Cloud Storage, and from Amazon S3.
+The Triton Inference Server accesses models from one or more locally accessible file paths, from Google Cloud Storage, and from Amazon S3.
 These paths are specified when the server is started using the -\\-model-repository option.